 3.4 Methods Used for Estimating Incurred Claims-Various methods may be used to estimate incurred claims.
 Some methods are based on statistical analysis and projection of the costs or rates at which claims were processed in recent periods.
-Such projection of the costs is usually done by category of incurred claims for greater accuracy.
-However, the adequacy of incurred claim estimates is determined in the aggregate for financial statements.

-Because no single method is necessarily better in all cases, the actuary should consider the use of more than one method.
+Because no single method is necessarily better in all cases, the actuary should consider the use of more than one method to assess the reasonableness of results.
 The actuary should evaluate the method(s) chosen and the results obtained in light of the purpose, constraints, and scope of the assignment.
 The actuary should consider the reasonableness of the assumptions underlying each method used, and should consider the sensitivity of the incurred claim estimates to the use of reasonable alternative assumptions.
 The actuary should also consider the effect of trends both in previous periods and the current period for estimating incurred claims.
 The actuary should choose the outcome that, in the actuary's professional judgment, is the most reasonable provision for incurred claims, whether from a single method or a combination of several methods.
+Sections

-Sections 3.4.1-3.4.4 below discuss some of the more common methods for estimating incurred claims.
+3.4.1-3.4.3 below discuss some of the more common methods for estimating incurred claims.

-3.4.1 Development Method-This method is appropriate and widely used for shortterm benefits having processed claims (i.e. not capitation) and may also be appropriate for long-term claims.
-When using the development method, the actuary should consider processing fluctuations due to seasonality, claims processing practices, inflation, or significant changes in medical practices.
+3.4.1 Development Method-This method is appropriate and widely used for shortterm benefits with claims subject to processing and payment (i.e. not capitation) and may also be appropriate for claims associated with long-term products.

-When using the development method, the actuary should, when appropriate, evaluate the ratio of estimated incurred claims to earned premiums or exposure units for reasonableness.
+The actuary should consider using metrics to assess the reasonableness of results for periods where historical development patterns are less credible.
+For example, the actuary might evaluate the ratio of estimated incurred claims to earned premiums or exposure units for reasonableness.